 Medical malpractice lawsuits should be considered as soon as possible because medical records and bills have to be collected and thoroughly reviewed before a claim can be filed.
 This process includes reviews by both attorneys and medical experts.
 The process takes time.

-Limited Time to File
+Limited Time to File a Claim in Georgia

 In Georgia, medical malpractice actions generally must be brought within 2 years from the date of the injury or negligence.
 There are a few rare exceptions for minors, but in general, unless your claim is brought within this 2-year time period, your claim can be forever barred no matter how serious or permanent the injuries.